 Guests may not search for WiFi but believe us if it isn’t listed, guests will still expect it to be there.

-Essentials, or essential products, is a pretty vague amenity to list, and it means different things to different people, but the general meaning is that hosts leave a few essential products.
+Essentials, or essential products, are a pretty vague amenity to list, and it means different things to different people, but the general meaning is that hosts leave a few essential products.
 Depending on your definition, essentials could be toiletry items like wipes and toothpaste to kitchen goods like tea and coffee.

 We asked a few DPGO users what they would classify as ‘essentials’ and these are the answers we received: